Actipro/WPF-Controls/Documentation/topics/bars/controls/using-commands.md

 The `ICommand` interface provides the foundation of any command and includes support for executing a command and determining whether a command can execute.

 Controls will execute the command when their primary action occurs, such as a button being clicked.
-Controls will also use the result of the can-execute logic to determine if the control should be enabled.
+Controls will also use the `ICommand.CanExecute` result to determine if the control should be enabled.

 Actipro provides couple useful implementations of the `ICommand` interface that are described below.